gutiantian123Abc/leetcode/Leetcodemd/DFS/subset.md

 */
     /**
      * @param S: A set of numbers.
      * @return: A list of lists.
 All valid subsets.
      */
 /* Subset II
 Given a collection of integers that might contain duplicates, S, return all possible subsets.
-Note: Elements in a subset must be in non-descending order.
+Note: Elements in a subset must be in non- descending order.
 The solution set must not contain duplicate subsets.
 For example, If S = [1,2,2], a solution is:
 [ [2], [1], [1,2,2], [2,2], [1,2], [] ]
 */
     /**
      * @param nums: A set of numbers.
      * @return: A list of lists.
 All valid subsets.
      */
 </pre>
 </div>